-In determining whether credit risk has increased significantly since initial recognition following criteria's are considered:
+In determining whether credit risk has increased significantly since initial recognition following criteria are considered:

 - i.
 Two notches downgrade for ratings from Aaa to Baa or one notch downgrade for ratings from Ba to Caa - ii.
-Facilities restructured during previous twelve months - iii.
+Facilities restructured during previous twelve months due to financial difficulties of the borrower - iii.
 Facilities overdue by 60 and 30 days as at the reporting date for corporate and retail loans respectively